komap54/react-helpers/README.md

   </div>
 ```

-then and else props receive a callbacks - that allows you to safely use inside them methods or props, which can be reassigned
+Then and Else can receive a callbacks as children - that allows you to safely use inside them methods, props and variables

 ```js
   <div>